samschaf/team_Methylhomies/README.md

 our [images folder](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/Images) includes images we shared with eachother to keep updates on the project and help with trouble shooting

+Our final poster can be found in the root directory or [here](https://github.com/STAT540-UBC/team_Methylhomies/blob/master/Poster.pdf)